 The PGY1 program is a 12-month (52-week) training program that begins around mid to late June (actual date dependent on organization orientation) and ends June 30 of the following year.
-The completion of the program and receiving a certification is dependent on successful completion of 80% competencies defined for the program, i.e., 80% goals/objectives have been assessed as "Achieved for Residency (ACH-R)" and specifically >80% ACH-R for the patient care R1 objectives (R1.1.1 - R1.1.8) with no active "Needs Improvement (NI)".
+The completion of the program and receiving a certification is dependent on successful completion of \geq 80% competencies defined for the program, i.e., \geq 80% goals/objectives have been assessed as "Achieved for Residency (ACH-R)" with no active "Needs Improvement (NI)" at the end of June; additionally, residents must specifically ACH-R \geq 80% for the patient care R1 objectives.
 All attempts will be made to notify the residents of any delinquencies in performance and risk of termination as early as possible in accordance with the hospital's disciplinary policy and Corrective action/Dismissal of Pharmacy Residents Policy.